physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 1. [Shared-configurations]({{site.baseurl}}/docs/pipelines/configuration/shared-configuration/)
 1. Projects

-The variables are injected into pipelines from different sources and at different levels.
+The variables can be injected into pipelines from different sources and at different levels.
 To view the variables actually used by a specific build of the pipeline, see [Viewing variables in pipeline builds]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/#viewing-variables-in-pipeline-builds).

 ### Create user-defined variables
 Create user-defined variables by selecting the target entity and then adding the variables.